jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

     (ii) if P is a community spouse or partner (as so defined), the total income of P alone (disregarding any income of P’s spouse or partner who is receiving long-term residential care in a hospital or rest home) is more than the applicable amount specified in Part 2 of Schedule 5.

 ### 68 Accommodation supplement: special rules for joint tenants who are in relationship
-(1) If premises are occupied by 2 or more joint tenants that include 1 or more couples who are in a relationship, then, for the purposes of determining the rate of an accommodation supplement,—
+(1) If premises are occupied as a residence by 2 or more joint tenants that include 1 or more couples who are in a relationship, then, for the purposes of determining the rate of an accommodation supplement,—
-  (a) each couple is treated as 1 joint tenant; and (b) despite the definition of accommodation costs in section 65, the accommodation costs of that 1 joint tenant are the total of the accommodation costs of both members of the couple; and
+  (a) each couple is treated as 1 joint tenant; and (b) despite the definition of weekly qualifying accommodation costs in clause 7 of Part 7 of Schedule 4, the weekly qualifying accommodation costs of that 1 joint tenant are the total of the weekly qualifying accommodation costs of both members of the couple; and
   (c) the cash assets and income of that 1 joint tenant are the total of the cash assets and income respectively of both members of the couple.
-(2) In this section, cash assets—
+(2) In this section,—
+  - **cash assets** —
     (a) means—
       (i) money saved with a bank or other institution, money invested with a bank or other institution, or money banked with a bank or other institution:
       (ii) money invested in securities, bonds, or debentures, or advanced on mortgage:
       (iii) money withdrawn from a KiwiSaver scheme registered under subpart 2 of Part 4 of the Financial Markets Conduct Act 2013:
       (iv) money invested in shares in a partnership or limited liability company or other incorporated or unincorporated body; but
-  (b) does not include any contributions to, or any member’s interest in, any KiwiSaver scheme that is registered under subpart 2 of Part 4 of the Financial Markets Conduct Act 2013; and
+    (b) does not include—
+      (i) any contributions to, or any member’s interest in, any KiwiSaver scheme that is registered under subpart 2 of Part 4 of the Financial Markets Conduct Act 2013; or
-  (c) does not include any item or kind of cash assets or any amount of cash assets exempted by regulations made under section 423(1)﻿(b).
+      (ii) any item or kind of cash assets or any amount of cash assets exempted by regulations made under section 423(1)﻿(b)
+  - **tenant** , in relation to rented premises, includes a person who pays rent in respect of the premises, whether or not the person is a party to the tenancy agreement or lease of the premises.

 ### 69 Accommodation supplement: refusal, reduction, or cancellation of grant in certain circumstances
 (1) If MSD is satisfied that an applicant for an accommodation supplement (A), or A’s spouse or partner, has not realised any assets available for A’s personal use, MSD may—